SOFIE-project/Marketplace/README.md

 #### Flask backend APIs

 The detailed specification of the APIs including the smart contracts, backend and event callbacks can be found in the [API document](/doc/api.rst).
+Running a backend requires the ledger, actual Flask backend, Redis database, and Celery task queue.

-##### Environment set up
+##### Setting up the Ethereum ledger

 An Ethereum network needs to be set up, with the local example using the Ganache tool as follows